alibaba/higress/plugins/wasm-go/README.md

 ## Intro

-This SDK is used to develop the WASM Plugins of MSE Gateway (powered by envoy).
+This SDK is used to develop the WASM Plugins of Higress.
 ## Requirements

 (need support Go's type parameters)